JKurf/bazinga/README.md

 A GraphicsClass was created in order to display the Map BMP to the screen A TileMap was created, with a null tile and some wooden tiles Entity Class was created to keep track of entity positions, name, and ID

+***28 FEB 2016***
+Figured out the weird rectangle issue
+Printed TestMap to the screen via the GraphicsClass Found a way to run image with unlocked frame-rate without flickering Error popping up where the bufferGraphics will close but the actual graphics will not